kongware/scriptum/type-validator.md

 ## Performance Impact and Memory Footprint

-The type validator proceeds in an on-demand mode.
-All you need to do is to switch the `CHECK` flag:
+Goal is to completely erase the type validator logic through a rather simple parsing step within the build process, so that there is no performance impact or memory footprint at all.
+For the time being, however, the type validator operates in an on-demand mode.
+All you need to do for activation and deactivation respectively is to un-/set the `CHECK` flag:

 ```javascript
 const CHECK = true;
 ```

-In a common setting it is active during development stage and deactivated as soon as the code is operational.
-Performance penalty and memory footprint of the deactivated validator are negligible.

 ## Function Type